I would like to share with you a success story of one of our beneficiaries who I was fortunate enough to meet on a recent trip to Nepal.

 However he was one of the lucky and was picked up aged 14 by one of our social workers and with a little bit of persuasion started coming to one of our drop in centres.
 Here, he attended one of our non formal education courses, where children come together and learn without the pressures of being in full time education.
 Sanjay regularly attended these classes and did well.
 He then went on and with the support of Kidasha did a vocational course in hotel housekeeping.
 After graduating from this course, he managed to get a job in Dubai working in a hotel.
 Whilst he was abroad, he met a colleague and they decided that they would open a restaurant together back in Nepal, which is now a reality.

 Amazingly, Sanjay has a third share in this restaurant and his dream of becoming a chef has been fulfilled.
-He is now earning enough and is able to help support his parents.
+He is now earning enough and is able to help support his parents whose lives became even more difficult after the earthquake.
 He is also paying for his sister to stay in school, as he now realizes the importance of a good education.

 Sanjay is extremely grateful for the support that Kidasha has given him and how it has transformed his life.
 In the next few months he is hoping to be able to take on a trainee from one of our projects in his kitchen, as he is keen to give something back.

 On behalf of Sanjay and many other Nepali children, we would like to thank you for your invaluable support.
 None of this would have been possible without your generosity.

 Project Reports on GlobalGiving are posted directly to globalgiving.org by Project Leaders as they are completed, generally every 3-4 months.
 To protect the integrity of these documents, GlobalGiving does not alter them; therefore you may find some language or formatting issues.

 If you donate to this project or have donated to this project, you will get an e-mail when this project posts a report.
 You can also subscribe for reports via e-mail without donating.

 We'll only email you new reports and updates about this project.